Computer Forensics managing director Brian Eardley-Wilmot says his business has seen a rise in computer crime over the last year.

 Eardley-Willmot says: “We come back with indicative information that essentially says yes, you’re right and you should move to a full investigation, or no, there isn’t a problem”.

 “If there is no sign of any wrongdoing, then the company has saved the cost of a formal forensic investigation and can be confident that no offence has occurred.

 “If we are instructed to conduct a full forensic investigation, to provide incontestable evidence, we are forearmed with the knowledge that the investigation will be successful.”

-Eardley-Wilmot says there are four areas where CheckIT© can be used – to both reveal and deter cybercrime:
+Eardley-Wilmot says there are four areas where you can use CheckIT – to both reveal and deter cybercrime:

-* When a key employee resigns and you have concerns
+- If a key employee resigns and you have concerns.

-* When incontestable evidence of misconduct is needed
+- When you need incontestable evidence of misconduct.

-* When an employee is specifically suspected of wrongdoing
+- If an employee is specifically suspected of wrongdoing.